Congress of Racial Equality: "Freedom Summer"

 The following year, CORE along with the Student Nonviolent Coordinating Committee (SNCC) and the National Association for the Advancement of Colored People (NAACP) helped organize the "Freedom Summer" campaign—aimed principally at ending the political disenfranchisement of African Americans in the Deep South.
 Operating under the umbrella coalition of the Council of Federated Organizations (COFO), volunteers from the three organizations concentrated their efforts in Mississippi.
 In 1962 only 6.7 percent of African Americans in the state were registered to vote, the lowest percentage in the country.
 This involved the formation of the Mississippi Freedom Democratic Party (MFDP).
 Over 80,000 people joined the party and 68 delegates attended the Democratic Party Convention in Atlantic City and challenged the attendance of the all-white Mississippi representation.

-CORE, SNCC and COFO also established 30 Freedom Schools in towns throughout Mississippi.
-Volunteers taught in the schools and the curriculum now included black history, the philosophy of the civil rights movement.
+CORE, SNCC, and COFO collaborated to establish 30 Freedom Schools in towns across Mississippi.
+As a group, the three organizations collected volunteers that taught in the schools and the curriculum now included black history, the philosophy of the civil rights movement.
 During the summer of 1964 over 3,000 students attended these schools and the experiment provided a model for future educational programs such as Head Start.

 Freedom Schools were often targets of white mobs.
 So also were the homes of local African Americans involved in the campaign.
 That summer 30 black homes and 37 black churches were firebombed.
 Over 80 volunteers were beaten by white mobs or racist police officers.
 Three CORE activists, James Chaney, Andrew Goodman and Michael Schwerner, were murdered by the Ku Klux Klan on June 21, 1964 (see Murders of Chaney, Goodman, and Schwerner).
 These deaths created nationwide publicity for the campaign.

+Louisiana Chapter of CORE and The Support for Armed Self-Defense

+CORE, at its heart, is an organization dedicated to non-violent philosophies and practices.
+In Louisiana, efforts were being made to increase voter registration among rural communities.
+Though their motives were noble, there was no national attention or support gathering around the work of the Louisiana members.
+As such, acts of violence or harassment against them often went unreported and the victims were not supported by the public.
+Compounding this issue, both the national and local government felt no responsibility to protect these members or supply federal intervention.
+These underlying issues in Louisiana stirred up support among local CORE members for the idea of allowing armed self-defense within their ranks.

+The idea of armed-self defense would be supported by CORE co-founder James Farmer after an incident in Plaquemine, Louisiana.
+On September 1, 1963 local police of Plaqumine threatened to lynch Farmer after a CORE demonstration in the city turned violent.
+As a result, he had to be smuggled out of the city accompanied by two armed men.
+After this event, Farmer would go on to permit armed guards to attend CORE meetings.